Special Educational Needs and Inclusion Policy September 2019

 (Children and Families Act 2014, Part 3)

 St Charles’ RC Primary School Special Educational Needs Policy has been reviewed in the light of the draft Special Educational Needs (SEN) Code of Practice for 0 – 25 years.
-The policy is reviewed annually by the SENCO Mrs Bickle, with support from the Head teacher Mrs Nealings and link Governor Margaret Barber taking into account parental and pupil views.
+The policy is reviewed annually by the SENCO, Mrs Higgins, with support from the Head teacher, Mrs Nealings, and link Governor, Margaret Barber, taking into account parental and pupil views.